Easy Shredded Chicken

-This simple cooking technique will show you how to make the juiciest shredded chicken imaginable.
+This simple cooking technique will show you how to make the juiciest shredded chicken imaginable in a single pot.
 It’s super easy.
 Here is the recipe.

 Have you ever noticed how some Mexican restaurants serve up the juiciest, best tasting chicken tacos around?
 And some just aren’t so great?
 I’ve had chicken tacos all over the U.S. and in Mexico and it’s amazing how much they can vary.